gbencke/dotfiles/README.md

 * **vm_minimal_gui_script.sh**: Same as above, but with GUI and VNC
 * **host_full_new_script.sh**: A Full development environment to be used on new hosts.
+* **start scripts**: Collection of simple start scripts to be placed on the home folder of each user